Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It's beautiful to be alone.
-To be alone does not mean to be lonely.
-It means the mind is not influenced and contaminated by society."
+> "If you want to see things just as they are, then you yourself must practice just as you are."
-> — **Jiddu Krishnamurti**
+> — **Dogen**

 ---